Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation

 \paragraph{Effects of Bias and Toxicity Mitigation} LLMs forget previously learned information when being trained on new information, a phenomenon known as catastrophic forgetting \citep{MCCLOSKEY1989109,doi:10.1073/pnas.1611835114}.
 This also affects model debiasing and detoxification. \citet{meade-etal-2022-empirical} found that debiasing often comes with a decrease in language generation ability, although methods that finetune the model suffer less from this effect than projection-based methods. \citet{welbl-etal-2021-challenges-detoxifying} observed a similar increase in language modeling loss for detoxification, particularly for finetuning-based methods.
 In addition, \citet{fatemi-etal-2023-improving} found that debiasing through finetuning on a generally small dataset results in catastrophic forgetting.
-To exacerbate the situation further, \citet{liu-etal-2021-preserving} found that models lose their cross-lingual abilities as a result of English finetuning.
+To further exacerbate the situation, \citet{liu-etal-2021-preserving} found that models lose their cross-lingual abilities as a result of English finetuning.
 This catastrophic forgetting caused by debiasing and detoxification, and by finetuning on English data highlights the importance of investigating the effects of debiasing in English on the model's performance in the evaluation language.
 Even before debiasing, LLMs may struggle to reply in the correct language, often generating English text in response to user input in a different language \citep{marchisio-etal-2024-understanding, zhang-etal-2024-respond}.
 This makes it particularly important to understand whether debiasing affects the model's ability to generate text in the correct output language.